adimali/CIFAR-10/README.md

-# Two Sigma Financial modeling project

-This is the repo for CIFAR-10 image classification project.
+# This is the repo for CIFAR-10 image classification project.

 ## Creators